tonusp/NaNo2016/A_Book_of_Changes.md

 "What do you *think* I want?
 I want you to be alive!
 I want you not to be dead!"

-She shook her head sadly, and was gone.
+She shook her head sadly, and vanished.

 And it seemed to Joseph that he dreamed a second time.
 He sat up in bed, and there was his wife Hildegard, standing at the foot of the bed.
 No longer the teenager he had first known in a faraway country under communist rule, but the stunning bride, radiant and full of hope, her dreams of freedom fulfilled.

 "What do you want, Joseph?"

-The tears prickled in his eyes, but he somehow sensed that the same, obvious answer was not going to be the right one.
+The tears prickled in his eyes, but he somehow sensed that the same, obvious answer was not going to be the right one now, either.
 What *did* he want?
 He had suddenly, at a stroke, lost the person he loved more than anyone in the world.
 The category of wanting had at that moment become void.
 What else was there to want?
 He wasn't even sure he wanted to exist.
 Surely, grieving was a season of not wanting anything, ever again?
 Of simply surviving, battling through, enduring what could not be endured, except that there was nothing else.

 "I want - everything to be better."